 What Is Gasless MIG Welding?

-In gasless MIG welding, a flux core wire is used instead of a tank of inert gas to shield the weld.
+Gasless MIG welding uses a flux core wire instead of a tank of inert gas to shield the weld.

 The flux melts and provides the gas needed to shield the weld.
 Gasless is not as smooth, and it produces slag, which needs to be cleaned from the surface of the weld.